azsk/AzTS-docs/01-Setup and getting started/README.md

 </br>

-The `Set-AzSKTenantSecuritySolutionScannerIdentity` PowerShell command will perform the following operations:

-1. Create a new user-assigned managed identity, if it does not exist.
-2. Assign 'Reader' role to the user-assigned managed identity at subscription scope.

 **4.b.
-Grant privileged access:** The scanner MI requires privileged permission to read data in your organization's directory, such as users, groups and apps and to validate Role-based access control (RBAC) using Azure AD Privileged Identity Management (PIM).
+Grant MS Graph read access:** The scanner MI requires MS Graph permission to read data in your organization's directory, such as users, groups and apps and to validate Role-based access control (RBAC) using Azure AD Privileged Identity Management (PIM).
+This permission is required for evaluation of RBAC based controls in AzTS.
 </br>

 ``` Powershell